ULHPC/ulhpc-docs/docs/jobs/gnu-parallel.md

     --ntasks=1 \
     stress-ng \
       --cpu ${SLURM_CPUS_PER_TASK} \
-      --timeout "${stress_test_duration}" \
+      --timeout "${test_duration}" \
-      ::: {0..255}
+      ::: {0..1023}
 ```

 This example script launches a single job step per GNU parallel job.
 The executable `stress-ng` is a stress test program.

-- The number of GNU parallel jobs is limited to the number of tasks, `SLURM_NTASKS`, so that there is no overallocation of GNU parallel jobs.
+- The number of GNU parallel jobs (`--max-procs`) is limited to the number of tasks, `SLURM_NTASKS`, so that there is no overallocation of GNU parallel jobs.
 Note that if a jobs step is launched without sufficient resources, then the job step fails.
 - Each job step is consuming a single task (`--ntasks=1`) that has access to `SLURM_CPUS_PER_TASK` CPUs.
 The `stress-ng` program requires the explicit specification of the number of CPUs to use for the CPU benchmark with the `--cpu` flag.

 ??? info "Slurm environment variables (`SLURM_*`)"